 Find the answers to our most frequently asked questions about postgraduate applications.
 Click on a link below to expand.

-The processing fee for all postgraduate applicants applying for courses starting in 2020 is $85.00.
+The processing fee for all postgraduate applicants is $85.00.
 There is no late fee.

-Some applicants are required to provide supporting documents for their qualifications, such as documents for studies undertaken overseas.
-The online application will advise you if you need to supply documents for the qualifications you have claimed.
+The online application will tell you if you need to submit supporting documents for the qualifications you have claimed.

 Yes, if you need to submit supporting documents to SATAC you can upload them online in PDF or JPEG format after you have submitted your application.
 The online instructions will step you through the process.
 You can return to your application to add additional documents via My Application.

 SATAC does not keep documents submitted in previous applications.
-If SATAC requests documents in support of your application, you should submit them as soon as possible.
+If SATAC requests documents to support your application, submit them as soon as possible.

-It is important to give SATAC a complete picture of your academic history, because it may be necessary for the assessment of your application.
-The entry requirements for postgraduate courses vary from course to course, and the qualifications you claim in your application may be required to assess your eligibility for other courses should you decide to change your preferences.
+It is important to give SATAC a complete picture of your academic history.
+The entry requirements for postgraduate courses vary from course to course.
+The qualifications you claim in your application may be required to assess your eligibility for other courses, should you decide to change your preferences.

 For example, if you have completed a higher-level award e.g. a postgraduate qualification, and you have also completed an earlier award e.g. a Bachelor degree, you should include both qualifications in your application as SATAC may need to assess both to determine your eligibility for an offer.

-It is not possible for SATAC to give an exact assessment timeframe.
-If your course makes offers in the weekly offer rounds, and you are not awaiting current year results, you may wish to check the progress of your application after around 4 weeks.
+It is not possible for SATAC to give an assessment timeframe that fits every applicant's circumstances.
+If you are not waiting for current year results you may wish to check the progress of your application 4 weeks after the date of submission.